MinchinWeb/minchin.pelican.readers.microblog/README.rst

 .. use the ".. data::" directive here for Sphinx output, but on GitHub, that just causes everything to disappear

 MICROBLOG_FOLDER = "micro"
-   Folder containing your micro blog posts.
+   Folder containing your micro blog posts, relative to your content root.
 MICROBLOG_MAX_LENGTH = 140
    How long should your micro blog posts ve limited to.
 Pelican will emit a warning if you exceed this.